alokrk/netflixRatingPredictionSystem/README.md

 # netflixRatingPredictionSystem
 Creation of a prediction system to predict rating of a movie by a user.

+The file small 1000.Rdata has the results of the computations.
+Please check for results or run the complete code for computation on Professor/TA defined data set.

 ## To run the code:

 Brief Note about files: